 | Home | Seminars & Contact |

 Co-ordinators: David Lain (University of Brighton), Wendy Loretto (University of Edinburgh) and Sarah Vickerstaff (University of Kent) Population changes and workforce ageing are prompting a rethink of retirement by individuals, employers, governments and researchers.
 Increasing life expectancy and delays in the onset of ill health create potential opportunities for those wanting to perform paid or voluntary work.
 However, older people will also need to work and save more in future, given financial pressures on pensions and public services.
-The state pension age is to start rising above 65 from 2016, and to further encourage employment the government is abolishing the default retirement age of 65 in 2011.
-This seminar series will therefore explore the extent to which retirement is changing, and likely to change, in future.
-It brings together researchers from a range of different fields, alongside policy makers and practitioners from the Department for Work and Pensions, the Equalities and Human Rights Commission, the Age and Employment Network and other organizations.
+The state pension age is to start rising above 65 from 2016, and to further encourage employment the government the government abolished the default retirement age of 65 in 2011.
+This seminar series therefore explored the extent to which retirement is changing, and likely to change, in future.
+It brought together researchers from a range of different fields, alongside policy makers and practitioners from the Department for Work and Pensions, the Equalities and Human Rights Commission, the Age and Employment Network and other organizations.
 Contacts for those interested in the series |

-Seminar topicsThe Changing Context of Retirement Retirement Incomes and Planning Employment and Retirement Activity, Unpaid Work and Active Ageing The Future of Retirement
+Seminar topicsThe Changing Context of Retirement Retirement Incomes and Planning Employment and Retirement Activity, Unpaid Work and Active Ageing The Future of Retirement Research Outputs from the SeriesThemed section of Social Policy and Society on Pensions Special issue of Employee Relations

 |